ericwastaken/google-drive-export/README.md

 This script allows you to export Google Docs, Sheets, and Slides to Microsoft Office formats (Docx, Xlsx, Pptx) and PDFs from a specific Google Drive directory.
 The script will recurse into Google Drive subdirectories from the starting directory ID that you specify and create a matching directory structure in the output directory.
 Your output directory can be any path that your workstation has access to, including a network drive.
 The script will check for existing files in the output directory and only export files that don't already exist or have been updated since the last export.

+Update in this script by default is that the remote Google Drive was updated more than 60 seconds after the local file's update time.
+This default can be changed by using the `--update-tolerance` flag.
+See [Other Options](#other-options) below for more details.

 The script uses a service account for authentication, ensuring secure access to your Google Drive files.

+Note that if you edit the local copies of your exported files, they may be overwritten the next time you run the script.
+If you want to edit the exported files, you should copy them to a different directory first!

 ## Prerequisites